Kop3kns/Kop3kns/README.md

 **About Me 🏖️**

-I'm a tech enthusiast who tests AI, writes in Python, I craft, analyze, and innovate.
+I'm a tech enthusiast who finds new ways of working with AI.
+I write in Python, and create tools based off of abstract or hidden api's.
+I craft, analyze, and innovate.

 ---